[Editor’s Note: This story was previously published in February 2019. It has since been updated and republished.]

 Valuation today is a slight concern.
-A 54-times forward multiple for CRM stock is big, no matter what type of stock you are talking about.
-I wouldn’t be surprised to see choppy trading in the near future for this big-data stock.
+A 48-times forward multiple for CRM stock is big, no matter what type of stock you are talking about.

 But in a longer-term window, the robust secular growth narrative supporting CRM will allow it to grow into its valuation and ultimately head higher.

 As of this writing, Luke Lango was long GOOG, AMZN and FB.